Rosettea/Hilbish/README.md

 # Getting Started
 At startup, you should see a message which says to run a `guide` command.
-This guide is a *very* simple and basic step through text of what Hilish is and where to find documentation.
+This guide is a *very* simple and basic step through text of what Hilbish is and where to find documentation.

 Documentation is primarily viewed via the in shell `doc` command.